-A written copy of the investment policy shall be provided to any person or business organization offering to engage in an investment transaction with the City.
-Every investment provider to the City must execute a certificate in favor of the City in a form acceptable to the City and the business organization substantially to the effect that the business organization has:
+A written copy of the investment policy shall be provided to any person or business organization (local investment pool or discretionary investment management firm) offering to engage in investment activities with the City.
+Every business organization must execute a certificate in favor of the City in a form acceptable to the City and the business organization substantially to the effect that the business organization has:

-- (a) Received and reviewed the City's investment policy; and - (b) Acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the City and the organization that are not authorized by the City's investment policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio or requires an interpretation of subjective investment standards.
+- (a) Received and reviewed the City's investment policy; and - (b) Acknowledged that the business organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the City and the organization that are not authorized by the City's investment policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio or requires an interpretation of subjective investment standards or relates to investment transactions of the City that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority.